OWL-Integrated-System-Evaluation-Engine/OHISEE-for-DCO-OFDM-VLC-LiFi-transceiver-with-BEA/readme.md

 13. Go back to GUI and click "Signal Demodulation".
 Then the received constellation, bit error rate and calculated data rate is shown.
 The simulated result is shown like the below picture.
 <img src="Picture/Simulated_GUI.JPG" width="%80">

-14. Simulate and verify your VLC system with adding your channel model or transceiver front-end circuits.
+14. Evaluate and verify your system with adding your channel model and transceiver circuits.

+For more information, please contact us at tminaa@connect.ust.hk